mbasel-t/project-portfolio/leetcode/394-decode-string/README.md

 * s is guaranteed to be a valid input.
 * All the integers in s are in the range [1, 300].

-## My solution (desc.
-WIP)
+## My solution
+* Runtime beats 77.17%
+* Memory beats 48.86%

 The biggest two difficulties for this problem were, a) the existence of non-encoded strings (e.g. the 'b' in "2[a]b"), and b) doubly-encoded strings (e.g. the "2[b]" in "2[2[b]]").
 In order to solve this, I convert the input String into an array of chars and split the problem into two parts.

-### Method evaluateCommand (WIP)
+### Method evaluateCommand
 The method evaluateCommand processes commands exclusively.
-It
+It assumes the import format "INTEGER[STRING", where INTEGER is the number of times STRING is repeated.
+After finding the opening bracket, evaluateCommand converts the number from string form to integer form, then sends the string portion to be processed by evaluateString.
+After receiving the result, it returns this result, repeated a number of times equal to the given integer.

-### Method evaluateString (WIP)
+### Method evaluateString
-The method evaluateString processes arrays of characters to find encoded strings within them, then sends them to evaluateCommand for it to process and return.
-In this way, evaluateString can take any array of characters and return a version of it with all commands inside processed.
+The method evaluateString iterates through its input, adding items it finds one-by-one to a StringBuilder for it to return.
+If it finds an integer, it will look for the opening bracket, then will find the accompanying closing bracket.
+It sends a substring from the start of the integer up until the closing bracket to be processed by evaluateCommand, then adds this result to the StringBuilder.
+Once this is complete, the StringBuilder is returned.

+Because evaluateString uses evaluateCommand to process every command within it, it is applied to the input.
+The resulting StringBuilder is converted to a String and returned.